Department of Finance

 FIN 6971.
 Special Problems.
 (1-0) 1 Credit Hour.

+Prerequisite: Consent of instructor.
 An organized course offering the opportunity for specialized study not normally or not often available as part of the regular course offerings.
 Special Problems courses may be repeated for credit when the topics vary, but not more than 6 hours, regardless of discipline, will apply to the degree.
-Differential Tuition: $129.
+This course has Differential Tuition.

 FIN 6973.
 Special Problems.
 (3-0) 3 Credit Hours.

+Prerequisite: Consent of instructor.
 An organized course offering the opportunity for specialized study not normally or not often available as part of the regular course offerings.
 Special Problems courses may be repeated for credit when the topics vary, but not more than 6 hours, regardless of discipline, will apply to the degree.
-Differential Tuition: $407.10.
+This course has Differential Tuition.

 FIN 6983.
 Master's Thesis.
 (0-0) 3 Credit Hours.